-Debt relief refers to gaining relief from unsecured debts through a negotiated settlement.
-What most people don't know is when gaining relief from their debts if using a debt relief service is in their best interest.
+In a nutshell, a debt help program helps by giving you relief from unsecured debts through a negotiation process.
+What most people don't know is how the process works and whether using a debt relief program is in their best interest.
 They may be weighing out this option against bankruptcy or a self help method such as a debt snowball or debt stacking.
-It's not always easy at first to decide which is the better option.
+It's not always easy at first to decide which, of the many options, is the better option.

-There is no perfect getting out of debt scenario but with a little insight it's easy to determine which option is best for you.
-Below, we will outline the process of debt relief as well its alternatives, their effects and their benefits.
+There is no perfect getting out of debt scenario, but with a little insight, it's easy to determine which path is best for you.
+Below, we will dissect debt relief as well its alternatives, their effects and their benefits.

-$10,000 minimum in qualifying unsecured debts is the first needed requirement.
-Qualifying debts include, but not limited to: private student loans (i.e. Sallie Mae and most other private student loans), credit card debts, unsecured bank loans, repossessions and medical debts.
+$10,000 minimum in qualifying unsecured debts is the first requirement.
+Qualifying debts include, but not limited to, private student loans (i.e. Sallie Mae and most other private student loans), credit card debts, unsecured bank loans, repossessions and medical debts.

 If you do not meet the minimum debt or qualifying debt type requirements, we are still happy to give you some advice that may help point you in the right direction.